annali07/luna-sama/README.md

-# Luna-sama's voice trained with GPT-SoVits
+# Luna's voice trained with GPT-SoVits
 Training data: 3806 `.ogg` files extracted from Tsuki ni Yorisou Otome no Sahou

 Trained with RTX4090